skyekiwi/documentation/docs/protocol/Introduction.md

 ### LICENSE

 Apache 2.0.
-See the `LICNESE` File.
+See the `LICENSE` File.